jco872/mobile-flashcards/README.md

 **Testing**

-* This project was tested on the web only.
-I couldn't get the simulators to work.
+* This project was tested on IOS.

 **Contributing**